dmytrobazeliuk-devops/auto-close-tabs/README.md

 3. Choose how many days a tab can remain inactive
 4. Toggle the extension on or off as needed
 5. Press **Save settings**
+6. Use **Create test tabs** if you want to generate overdue tabs for a quick cleanup test

 ## Settings